Sick Time, Sleepy Time, Crip Time–a field guide

 2. Community Benefits Agreements (CBAs).
 Relentless Bodies introduce CBAs, which are an agreement-generating process between community groups and real estate developers or cultural organizers that result in a contract wherein the outside party promises to provide specific amenities over time.
 This piece looks at the history of CBAs, from how they originate in government mandated processes around large building developments like stadiums, to their subsequent opt-in use in the field of arts and culture.
 It summarizes some lessons learned through specific CBAs, focusing on a CBA being implemented by Allied Media Projects, a social justice media and cultural organization that is developing a building in the city.
 Taraneh who was a member of the disability justice/access committee for Allied Media’s LOVE building gives a brief history or CBAs.
-Interviews with a community artist and organizer who has been active in multiple CBA processes (including the one for Allied Media) and a facilitator who led the CBA process will reveal some of the benefits and challenges in implementing such a tool.
+Interviews with Halima Cassells, community artist and organizer who has been active in multiple CBA processes (including the one for Allied Media), and Jennifer Lee, the facilitator who led the CBA process, will reveal some of the benefits and challenges in implementing such a tool.

 3. Decolonial Rider.
-Created by Relentless Bodies in solidarity with Indigenous community members and Land Back struggles in Waawiiyaatanong/Detroit.
-This piece proposes a combined disability and healing justice way of showing up for these struggles that emphasizes Indigenous senses of wellbeing as tied to restoring the interdependence between humans, non-human beings, elements, and spirits.
+Created by Relentless Bodies in solidarity with Indigenous people and Land Back struggles in Waawiiyaatanong/Detroit.
+This piece will draw from a decolonization rider created for interaction with/within institutions developed by Emily Johnson/Catalyst, and questions of kinship and decolonization in community.
+It proposes a combined disability and healing justice way of showing up for these struggles that emphasizes Indigenous senses of wellbeing as tied to restoring the interdependence between humans, non-human beings, elements, and spirits.
 In relation with Indigenous artists, it will be developed from the perspective of Relentless Bodies – non-Indigenous racialized people living on land that was stolen who experience different effects of colonization, slavery, and US imperialism.
-This piece will draw from decolonization riders created for interaction with/within institutions and questions of kinship and decolonization in community (as developed by Emily Johnson/Catalyst).

 Two essays in progress from the book: